cloudforet-io/launchpad/spaceone/package/README.md

-# Install Guide
+# Onestop Install Guide
-This guide introduces how to quickly build an EKS cluster and spaceone.
+This guide introduces to onestop create EKS cluster and install spaceone.

-The guide will install the resource set below.
+As a result, the following resources are created.
 - Certificate managed by ACM
 - VPC & EKS
 - Kubernetes controllers